-- Section 5: What do we need to pay attention to when choosing a polishing pad for concrete?
+- Section 5: Polishing Concrete: What do we need to pay attention to when choosing a polishing pad for concrete?

-- Section 6: Tips for Achieving the Best Results
+- Section 6: Polishing Concrete: Tips for Achieving the Best Results

 Section 1: In what condition can we polish the concrete countertops?

-Leave your concrete for a few days so as to allow for adequate curing.
+Leave your concrete for a few days to allow for adequate curing.
 It guarantees the cement matrix almost no internal moisture.
-Hence, most quality concrete countertop mixtures take about two days.
+Hence, for adequate curing, most quality concrete countertop mixtures take about two days.
 However, you can allow for four days of curing in colder regions or cooler regions or cooler seasons in colder regions or cooler seasons.

 Cleaning should follow right after profiling your concrete.
 It would be best to clean the concrete to take care of any scratches or flaws formed due to profiling.
-So, you can use a soft cushion foam along with clear water to wipe the concrete surface.
+So, you can use soft cushion foam and clear water to wipe the concrete surface.